Research Compliance & Management

 - Place the title and the authors' names, research category, and academic status (undergraduate/graduate) prominently at the top of the poster to allow viewers to identify your presentation easily.

-- Save posters as a PowerPoint document to a USB drive, and set it to print at 3 feet high by 4 feet wide (landscape).
+- Save posters as a PowerPoint document to a USB drive, and set it to print at 3 feet high by 4 feet wide in landscape orientation (36" x 48").

-- Posters are due no later than Monday, April 14, 2014.
-NEW for this year: Posters submitted after the deadline will not be printed for free.
+- Posters are due no later than Monday, April 6, 2015.
+Posters submitted after the deadline will not be printed for free.
 Please carefully proofread your poster prior to submission, as only one poster is printed per student or group of students for no charge if received on or before the due date.

 - Posters are printed by the Research and Graduate Studies Office (RGSO).
 RGSO assigns the location of your poster.
 A map of poster locations will be provided during check-in on the day of Symposium.